 So, when you first established your brand, it was a struggle for a few years to keep things in the green.
 But now that you have more profit margins to play with, you can afford to prioritize money into a new logo.

-What to consider before a logo update:
+What to consider before updating your logo in The Woodlands:

 Before you go ahead and change your logo, you will need to consider how recognizable your brand logo is, and ensure that changing it is more like an update than a complete overhaul.
 It might be wise to pay homage to the past in the case that your logo is instantly recognizable.
 In that case, it may be wise to take a leaf from Google’s book, who is constantly updating their logo, but retaining their user recognition.